 Get inspired by the following 6 Guided Selling in retail examples, which will help your online store become more interactive and personalized.

 Companies thrive on providing what their customers want.
 Personalized Guided Selling helps you achieves this by letting the customer choose their individual preferences of color, design, and size or customize the product if they want.
 Thus, your customers pay for what and how they want the product to be.
 In turn, as a result of personalizing your Guided Selling experience, your customers are more loyal, and your sales can increase.
 Deloitte found out that 48% of consumers are willing to wait longer for their customized product or service.
 Even global brands like Nike or Coca-Cola are implementing personalization features in their marketing campaigns.

 2. Product Recommender

 Help your customers in their decision-making process and minimize the product quantity to the most relevant ones.
 Most of the time, customers feel overwhelmed by the number of products and end up not buying anything.
-Be there for your customers and offer them the “perfect” product for their needs.
+Be there for your customers and suggests products with a Product Recommender based on their needs.
 In turn, your customer satisfaction rates and conversions will rise, and you will gain more insights into your customers’ behavior, which you can use to optimize future marketing campaigns.